vishnusunkari/membership/README.md

 # README #

-As part of Microservice Architecture using AWS ECS, ECS Service Discovery, Docker Containerization, This is about:
+As part of Microservice Architecture using AWS ECS, ECS Service Discovery, AWS X-Ray for Service Tracing and Monitoring, Docker Containerization, This is about:
 **membership microservice**

 ### What is this repository for? ###